 All Navigators support families of students in special education and have experience in direct instruction in special education; complex social work cases; and holistic student advising in high school and college.
 If your child has an IEP, a Navigator can help you understand the intricacies of your child’s plan, and ensure that it is aligned with your goals for your child.

-You can meet with your Navigator one-on-one by phone, video conference, or through the EdNavigator app.
-Your Navigator can help you interpret information from your child's school, and answer questions, such as:
+You can meet with your Navigator one-on-one by phone, video conference, or through the EdNavigator app who will work with you to:

 To help you get a better understanding of how your child is doing in school, your Navigator can: